Toseef-A/The-worst-website/README.md

-This was a challenge for a hackathon done in the University Academy 92.
-The challenge was to create the worse website you can.
+This project was born out of a fun challenge during a hackathon hosted at University Academy 92.
+The challenge was to create the most atrocious website imaginable.